Hauer-Heinrich/hh_theme_webmonitor/README.md

-# hh_theme_default (Warning: Is under heavy development!)
+# hh_theme_webmonitor (Warning: Is under heavy development!)
 ## do not use it now - only test and give feedback :grinning:
-hh_theme_default is a TYPO3 extension / distribution.
+hh_theme_webmonitor is a TYPO3 extension / distribution.
 This theme is to try out or use as a kick-start for your own theme/project - it can also be extended or overwritten (TODO: add a link for an example extension)

 ### Extensions
-hh_theme_default is currently extended with the following extensions.
+hh_theme_webmonitor is currently extended with the following extensions.
 Instructions on how to use them in your own application are linked below.

 Extension | README
 ------------ | -------------